If you are a graduate of the Harvard Extension School, how should you list this accomplishment on your résumé, or on LinkedIn?

 I have a master’s degree from Harvard obtained through the HES.
 My diploma says Harvard University (in latin no less).
 I have had headhunters and recruiters question me on it and state that it was misleading for me to list Harvard University as my school.
 My diploma says Harvard University, my classes were all taken on campus at Harvard (before online classes were popular), so many had to be taught by Harvard professors and not instructors, I completed all the degree requirements.
 I don’t see anything misleading and I don’t know how else to list it on my resume.

-The headhunters are right.
-It is misleading.
-Every student and alumnus at Harvard identifies with the school he or she is affiliated with.
-And, like it or not, “Harvard University” is synonymous with “Harvard College” in the eyes of the public, and many people in the corporate world.
+To outsiders, things are a bit different.
+“Harvard” or “Harvard University” is synonymous with “Harvard College” in the eyes of the public, and many people in the corporate world.
 At the graduate level, “Harvard University” is associated with the Graduate School of Arts & Sciences programs that lead to MAs and PhDs.
-The Extension School is very, very different than the College or the advanced programs in GSAS.
+The Extension School is very different than the College or the advanced programs in GSAS.